What is Minimally invasive spine surgery (MISS)?

-1. What is Full Endoscopic Spine Surgery (FESS)?
+What is Minimally Invasive Spine Surgery (MISS) and Full Endoscopic Spine Surgery (FESS)?

 Full Endoscopic Spine Surgery (FESS) is the least invasive and very effective surgical technique to treat sliped or prolapsed disc.